-Level 100: Level 100 consists of programs that last about one to three hours in length.
+Level 100: Level 100 consists of programs that last about one to three hours in length and/or covers base level skills and attributes of the respective discipline.
 Students must select and complete two level 100 programs from each discipline.

-Level 200: Level 200 consists of programs that typically last half a semester.
+Level 200: Level 200 consists of programs that typically last half a semester and/or covers intermediate level skills and attributes of the respective discipline.
 Students must select and complete one level 200 program from each discipline.

-Level 300: Level 300 consists of programs that last approximately one full semester.
+Level 300: Level 300 consists of programs that last approximately one full semester and/or covers advanced level skills and attributes of the respective discipline.
 Students must select and complete one level 300 program from each discipline.